ShawkiKased/StoryQuest/README.md

 ## Functionality and MVP's

 In StoryQuest, the User will be able to:
-* Adventure through a map of locations
+* Adventure through a map of locations through text boxes
-* Get into unique scenario's depending on their status
+* Get into unique scenario's depending on your current status.
 * Have multiple options available that makes the adventure deep.

 In Adition, this project can possibly include: